Aviva 'stronger' | Pru rises | Deliveroo's double blow – Daily Business

 7am: Aviva

-Insurance firm Aviva posted a 14% increase in interim operating profits to £829m and the FTSE 100-listed group declared an interim dividend of 10.3p, in line with its full-year dividend guidance.
+Insurance firm Aviva posted a 14% increase in interim operating profits to £829m and the FTSE 100-listed group declared an interim dividend of 10.3p, in line with its full-year dividend guidance (2021: 7.35p).

 However, Aviva said its IFRS loss after tax had deepened year-on-year, widening from £198.0m in 2021 to £633.0m a year later, largely reflecting adverse market movements.